travis-ci/docs-travis-ci-com/_includes/deploy/providers/scalingo.md

 Support for deployments to Scalingo is in **alpha**.
 Please see [Maturity Levels](/user/deployment-v2#maturity-levels) for details.
 ## Known options

-Use the following options to further configure the deployment:
+Use the following options to further configure the deployment.
+Either `api_token` or `username` and `password` are required.

 | `app` | type: string, default: `repo name` |
 | `api_token` | Scalingo API token &mdash; type: string, alias: `api_key` (deprecated, please use `api_token`) |